feralonsomaccari/feralonsomaccari/README.md

 I'm a Software Engineer and I've been passionate about programming since I was a little kid growing up in a tech family.

-Here you can know more bout me [feralonsomaccari/my-portfolio](https://feralonsomaccari.github.io/my-portfolio).
+Learn more bout me [feralonsomaccari/my-portfolio](https://feralonsomaccari.github.io/my-portfolio).

 ### 🛠 &nbsp;Stack